 Commonly referred to as TMJ, a bite disorder can affect both dental and overall health.
 In addition to frequent headaches, many patients also suffer with jaw pain, neck pain, damaged or worn teeth and difficulty chewing and speaking as the jaw joints become increasingly stressed.

-At the Arroyo Center for Aesthetic Dentistry in Washington, DC, Dr. John and Dr. Jeremi Arroyo offer diagnosis and treatment for bite bite disorders such as TMJ, helping patients restore their oral health and alleviating the debilitating symptoms that can accompany this type of complex dental problem.
+At District Dental Solutions in Washington, DC, Dr. John and Dr. Jeremi Arroyo offer diagnosis and treatment for bite bite disorders such as TMJ, helping patients restore their oral health and alleviating the debilitating symptoms that can accompany this type of complex dental problem.

 Diagnosing TMJ Headaches